llamara-ai/llamara-backend/README.md

 ### REST API

-LLAMARA backend provides a REST API to interface with it.
+LLAMARA backend provides a REST API on the `/rest` path to be consumed by a user interface.
-You can explore it through Swagger UI on <http://localhost:8080/q/swagger-ui>, or use the OpenAPI YAML or JSON produces as build artifact in [CI](https://github.com/llamara-ai/llamara-backend/actions/workflows/ci-build.yaml).
+You can explore it through Swagger UI on the `/q/swagger-ui` endpoint, or use the OpenAPI YAML or JSON API scheme definitions available from [CI](https://github.com/llamara-ai/llamara-backend/actions/workflows/ci-build.yaml) artifacts.

 ### Info Endpoint

-The <http://localhost:8080/q/info> endpoint provides information about LLAMARA backend, including Git, Java, OS and build details.
+The `/q/info` endpoint provides information about LLAMARA backend, including Git, Java, OS and build details.

 ### Health Endpoint